ewhuang/simons_mouse/README.txt

 ________________________________CLUSTER ANALYSIS________________________________
 Compute GO enrichment of each of the clusterings.

-7. Compute GO enrichments for each clustering.
+8. Compute GO enrichments for each clustering.

-$ python compute_go_enrichment.py RUNNUM "predicted"
+$ python compute_go_enrichment.py RUNNUM

 Needs clusters_go_clean_RUNNUM.txt and clusters_no_go_RUNNUM.txt